United States Hybrid Nurse Midwifery Programs

 Nurse midwife courses typically highlight the healthcare of women through their lifespan.
 Students could also study embryology and genetics, along with maternity care.
 While not a complete list, other examples of common nurse midwifery topics follow.

 Certified Midwife Pathway to the MS in Midwifery programs may be designed for applicants who have a bachelors degree in any discipline.
-This type of program could first help students learn some of the foundational certified midwife courses which are required for Midwifery maters or post masters programs.
+This type of program could first help students learn some of the foundational certified midwife courses that are required for Midwifery masters or post masters programs.

-MS in Midwifery Completion programs may be planned out for students who have a certificate in nurse midwifery/midwifery from an ACNM-accredited program.
+MS in Midwifery Completion programs may be oriented toward students who have a certificate in nurse midwifery/midwifery from an ACNM-accredited program.
 Because they could receive credits for this certificate, their curriculum could include theory, evidence-based care, health policy and electives.
 This way, they build on past education and practice.

 A hybrid Post-Graduate Certificate in Midwifery may suit individuals who already have a master's or doctoral degree in a health-related discipline from a regionally accredited program.
 In some universities, the program of study mirrors a MS in Midwifery although students take fewer courses to earn their certificate.

 Nurse practitioners and other health care providers who already have a masters or doctoral degree may be eligible for an advanced placement option.
 This could allow students to expand their knowledge and skills and, to prepare to pursue CNM certification.Hybrid Doctor of Midwifery Programs

 A hybrid Doctor of Midwifery is a terminal practitioner degree for mid-career midwives.
 Applicants may need a MSN, MSc, MPH or higher graduate degree, national registration or certification in midwifery and proof of graduation form an accredited midwifery program.
 Competency in statistics is often required as well.